 MapBoards Pro Description

 This doumentation is based on the latest version.
 The MapBoards Pro (MBP) toolbar icon will show a download indicator when an update to your currently installed version is available.
-Updates are made available independent of the app store.
-When you run the app an update button is presented if an update is available.
-Pressing the button will result in downloading and installing the updated bundle.
-This support is available starting with version 2.53.
+Updates will be downloaded and installed when MBP is run and will require a Fusion restart to activate.